bit-hug-learning/apikachu-store/readme.md

 ## 3. Documentation

 - Comment your code.
-Try to make it as clear as possible what you are intending with each major section.
+Try to make it as clear as possible.
 - Don't use comments as an excuse for a bad code.
 Keep your code clean.
 - Don't use clean code as an excuse to not comment at all.
 - Keep comments relevant as your code evolves.